(more links at the bottom of this page)

 Turns can be divided into at least two parts.
 Looking at the skis, the first half is from the crossover point, where the skis are flat and across the hill, to the fall line.
 Then from the there to the next crossover point is the second half.
 This describes a turn relative to the skis.

 Another way to think about a turn is in terms of the COM.
 When linking turns, the new turn starts when the pressure is released, either while edging or after.
 If edging ends near the fall line, then turns start and end at the fall line rather than the crossover point.
-When edging ends near the fall line, then momentum works in the direction of gravity, and reduces when turning across the hill more.
+When edging ends near the fall line, momentum works in the direction of gravity, and downhill momentum reduces when turning across the hill more.

 Size and shape